Membership is by invitation only and limited to professional mediators and arbitrators

 criteria must then submit materials for consideration,

-including biography/CV, and contact info for 8 attorneys (4 plaintiff,
+including biography/CV, and contact info for 8 local attorneys (4 plaintiff,

 4 defense counsel) for whom the neutral has